Legacy-Visuals-Project/LightConfig/README.md

 ## License

-This project is licensed under the LGPL-3 license.
+This project is licensed under the GPL-3.0 license w/ Minecraft Linking Exception.